tangollama/cis411_lab2/labreports/LAB_rt1252_digital_ocean_extra_credit.md

 - [x] Create the file ```Dockerfile``` in the root of your project and include the contents of the file as described in the instructions.
 Push that change to your GitHub repository.
 - [x] Write the URL of your app hosted on Heroku or other Cloud Provider here:
 [https://lab4-lfanl.ondigitalocean.app/graphqll](https://lab4-lfanl.ondigitalocean.app/graphql)
-- [x] Embed _using markdown_ a screenshot of your successful deployed application to Heroku.
+- [x] Embed _using markdown_ a screenshot of your successful deployed application to Digital Ocean.
 > ![Successful Build](/assets/digital_ocean.png)
-- [x] Embed _using markdown_ a screenshot of your successful build and deployment to Heroku of your project (with the circleci interface).
+- [x] Embed _using markdown_ a screenshot of your successful build and deployment to Digital Ocean of your project (with the circleci interface).
 > Example: ![Successful Build](/assets/circleci2.png)
 - [x] Answer the **4** questions below.
 - [x] Submit a Pull Request to cis411_lab4_CD and provide the URL of that Pull Request in Canvas as your URL submission.